What is Structural Subordination? HoldCo / OpCo StructuresUpdated:

 I think the best way to try to build up your understanding of structural subordination is through a series of questions and answers.
 We’ll start with some basic definitions, then get into a few example scenarios where structural subordination is playing a role.

-What is a HoldCo / OpCo organizational structure?
-Why would a company even bother to have one?
+- What is a HoldCo / OpCo structure?

 A HoldCo / OpCo structure is simply one where we have a series of operating companies – often either diverse in the countries they operate in or with each OpCo being dedicated to one major corporate project – and a HoldCo that owns (holds) the equity of these operating companies.